oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/namespace-management.md

 and a number of Kubernetes resources must be present in a namespace before any WebLogic Server instances can be successfully started by operator.
-These Kubernetes resources are created either as part of the installation of a release of the operator's Helm chart, or are created by the operator.
+These Kubernetes resources are created either as part of the installation of the operator's Helm chart, or are created by the operator.

 An operator can manage all WebLogic domains in all namespaces in a Kubernetes cluster, or only manage domains in a specific subset of the namespaces,